Weight Gain After Gastric Bypass

 Gastric bypass is widely considered the gold standard among all types of bariatric surgery.
 You can expect to lose up to 80 to 90% of your excess body weight on average within two years after surgery.
-However, not every individual will lose weight in the same degree, and a few people may even regain weight.
+However, not every individual will lose weight in the same degree, and a few people may even regain the weight.
 Weight gain after gastric bypass surgery may occur for a variety of reasons, but with timely intervention it is possible to get back on track with your weight loss goals.

 Contact Jet Medical Tourism® today.

 Weight gain after gastric bypass roux en y - An overview